SuperOfficeDocs/superoffice-docs/docs/api/netserver/services/index.md

 ## Architecture

-Each tenant exposes NetServer web services for all clients, including SuperOffice Web, PocketCRM, and partner application clients.
+Each installation and online tenant expose NetServer web services for all clients, including SuperOffice Web, PocketCRM, and partner application clients.
 The web services are bundled in your Expander Services subscription.

 ![OnlineArrangement.png][img1]